qrakhen/periodiq/periodiq/README.md

   periodiq.
 =============

-A fast, lightweight and extendable open-source NodeJS Framework, designed to provide a pleasant and simple yet well-structured coding environment for creating nearly any kind of platform-independant DesktopApps imaginable.
+_Periodiq_ is a fast, lightweight and extendable open-source Framework for NodeJS, designed to provide a pleasant and simple, yet well-structured and guided coding experience.

+The idea behind _Periodiq_ is to provide a clean and usable environment that also understands the developer, and not solely the other way around.
+_Periodiq_'s main application case is intended to be targeted at the structured and organized creation of platform-independant applications - but it doesn't close the other doors: _Periodiq_ invites you to convert your creative, experimental and innovative output and ideas into working applications.
+_Periodiq_ comes with just as much rules as really needed, but always keeps them as little as possible.

-Periodiq's workflow completely abandons any form of interaction with HTML or CSS.
+_Periodiq_'s workflow completely abandons any form of interaction with HTML or CSS.
-You are completely detached from the monotonous torture of writing static markup, resulting in a feeling of freedom and levitation that persists the last commit.
+You are completely detached from the monotonous torture of writing static markup, resulting in a feeling of freedom and levitation that persists to the last commit and beyond.

-  _Nothing but pure and honest JavaScript,
+You get nothing but pure, simple and honest JavaScript.
-   ...in your most favourite environment - node_

-Periodiq comes with the so-called 'ElementTree' system, a smart and fully extendable module tree to perfectly fit all the needs for even the most adventurous project.
+_Periodiq_ comes with the so-called 'ElementTree' system, a smart and fully extendable module tree to perfectly fit all the needs for even the most adventurous project.
 You'll also get in touch with the simple yet truly flexible RenderInstance - it builds, processes and caches everything you put into it - fully automated.